stratdev3/SimpleW/documentation/simplew/docs/addons/helper-jwt.md

 ## Minimal Example

-Using with SimpleW, there is two approaches to resolve the principal at request time.
+When using SimpleW, there are two approaches to resolve the principal at request time.

 ::: code-group